duckythescientist/precision_voltmeter/README.md

 A 1Meg input impedance may be the way to go.

 For lower noise, it may be nice to try LT3094 and LT3042 for post switching converter regulation.
-The switching regulatorHowever, the voltage lines look pretty clean right now.
+The switching regulator.
+However, the voltage lines look pretty clean right now.
 Also, these regulators are pretty expensive and are DFN packages.
+UPDATE: replacing the switching regulator with batteries didn't measurably reduce the noise.
+The current design is good enough.

+A metal enclosure and/or more shielding could maybe help with environmental noise.

+I need a buffer amp for the output of my Kelvin-Varley divider.
+Or I need a voltage reference below about 4V to calibrate the x1 range.
+This is a lab problem and not a problem of the voltmeter.

+I need to investigate Barbouri's v2 design and see if there is anything worth adding to my design.

 # References